 Toddlers' feet grow fast until they reach a certain age (as much as 1.5 cm in 6 months), then begin to slow down until they finally reach full maturity at 16.

 Because of the fast growth, you should measure your child's feet every six to eight weeks from when they first start wearing shoes, and then every two to three months.
-It is recommended that children see a qualified fitter for shoes that allow for growth.

 Is it bad for kids to wear shoes that are too big?